djtfoo/PlatformerGame2D/code-documentation.md

 ![Object Class Diagram](images/class-diagram.png?raw=true "Class Diagram")

-All instantiated non-player entities in the game are derived from the `Object` MonoBehaviour abstract class.
-There are 4 (only 3 implemented thus far) types of `Objects`:
+All instantiated non-player entities in the game are derived from the `MapObject` MonoBehaviour abstract class.
+There are 4 (only 3 implemented thus far) types of `MapObjects`:
 1. `Tile`: A collidable object which blocks the player's movement, thus acts as walkable platforms or obstructions.
 2. `Consumable`: A trigger-collidable object which triggers `Effects` when the player comes into contact with it.
 The naming does not reflect that the Object is necessarily destroyed after its effect is triggered.
 3. `WinGameObject`: An object which provides a win condition.
 There is only one implemented example, `Checkpoint`.